 Note: Sexual misconduct (as defined in Section N below) is a form of sexual harassment, but not all sexual harassment constitutes sexual misconduct.
 The adjudication of claims of sexual misconduct will always be handled pursuant to and in accordance with the policies and procedures applicable to sexual misconduct.

 a.
 Informal Consultation and Resolution

-The informal complaint resolution process seeks to provide an opportunity for the complaint to be resolved by mutual agreement between the student-complainant and the alleged offender.
-The implementation of this informal process will be the responsibility of the Dean of Students, the Title IX Coordinator or such other senior official of Illinois Tech (such as the Associate Vice President for Human Resources or Director of Equal Opportunity and Affirmative Action) that the Dean of Students and Title IX Coordinator may designate.
-The person assigned to implement this process is referred to as the “responsible party.”
-To ensure compliance with Illinois Tech’s legal obligations and/or as otherwise determined to be appropriate, the Dean of Students and Title IX Coordinator may, at any time, require a complaint to be resolved through Formal Action.
+The informal complaint resolution process seeks to provide an opportunity for the complaint to be resolved by mutual agreement between the student-reporting party and the alleged offender.
+The implementation of this informal process will be the responsibility of the Dean of Students, the Title IX Coordinator or such other senior official of Illinois Tech (such as the Associate Vice President for Human Resources or Director of Equal Opportunity and Affirmative Action) that the Dean of Students and Title IX Coordinator mutually agree to designate.
+The person assigned to implement this process is referred to as the "responsible party."
+To ensure compliance with Illinois Tech's legal obligations and/or as otherwise determined to be appropriate, the Dean of Students and Title IX Coordinator may, at any time, require a complaint to be resolved through Formal Action.

 b.
 Formal Action